Democratization: Italy

 The Kingdom of Italy, after the unification of Italy in 1861, was a constitutional monarchy.
 The new kingdom was governed by a parliamentary constitutional monarchy dominated by liberals.
 (Note: In 1848, Camillo Benso, Count of Cavour had formed a parliamentary group in the Kingdom of Sardinia Parliament named the Partito Liberale Italiano (Italian Liberal Party).
-From 1860, with the Unification of Italy substantially realized and the death of Cavour himself in 1861, the Liberal Party was split into at least two major factions or new parties later known as the Destra Storica on the right-wing, who substantially assembled the Count of Cavour's followers and political heirs; and the Sinistra Storica on the left-wing, who mostly reunited the followers and sympathizers of Giuseppe Garibaldi and other former Mazzinians.
+From 1860, with the unification of Italy substantially realized and the death of Cavour himself in 1861, the Liberal Party was split into at least two major factions or new parties later known as the Destra Storica on the right-wing, who substantially assembled the Count of Cavour's followers and political heirs; and the Sinistra Storica on the left-wing, who mostly reunited the followers and sympathizers of Giuseppe Garibaldi and other former Mazzinians.
 The Historical Right (Destra Storica) and the Historical Left (Sinistra Storica) were composed of royalist liberals.
 At the same time, radicals organized themselves into the Radical Party and republicans into the Italian Republican Party.)
 The Italian Socialist Party increased in strength, challenging the traditional liberal and conservative establishment.
 From 1915 to 1918, the Kingdom of Italy took part in World War I on the side of the Entente and against the Central Powers.
 In 1922, following a period of crisis and turmoil, the Italian fascist dictatorship was established.
 During World War II, Italy was first part of the Axis until it surrendered to the Allied powers (1940–1943) and then, as part of its territory was occupied by Nazi Germany with fascist collaboration, a co-belligerent of the Allies during the Italian resistance and the subsequent Italian Civil War, and the liberation of Italy (1943–1945).
-The aftermath of World War II left Italy also with an anger against the monarchy for its endorsement of the Fascist regime for the previous twenty years.
+The aftermath of World War II left Italy also with an anger against the monarchy for its endorsement of the Fascist Italy regime for the previous twenty years.
 These frustrations contributed to a revival of the Italian republican movement.
-Italy became a republic after the 1946 Italian institutional referendum held on 2 June, a day celebrated since as Festa della Repubblica.
+Italy became a republic after the 1946 Italian institutional referendum, held on 2 June, a day celebrated since as Festa della Repubblica.
 Italy has a written democratic constitution, resulting from the work of a Constituent Assembly formed by the representatives of all the anti-fascist forces that contributed to the defeat of Nazi and Fascist forces during the liberation of Italy and the Italian Civil War, and coming into force on 1 January 1948.